grafana/jmeter-to-k6/README.md

 npm install -g jmeter-to-k6
 ```

 Note that this will install the tool globally, skip the `-g` if you only want to install it to `./node_modules`.
+On Linux, installing globally with `-g` will currently (as of Feb 28th, 2019) not work because of an issue with the postinstall process.

 **Convert**: